Y'all Come Back Saloon

-Y'all Come Back Saloon is a 1977 album by American vocal quartet The Oak Ridge Boys, and the group's first country music album.
+Y'all Come Back Saloon is a 1977 album by American vocal quartet the Oak Ridge Boys.
+It was their third frontline album, and their first to only include country music.
+Their band was included on the album cover but not heard on the album; prior releases had included the band.

-Four singles were released from the album: the title song, "You're the One", "I'll Be True to You" and "Easy".
-The first three singles all sold well, and "I'll Be True to You" hit number one on the Billboard Hot Country Songs chart.
+Four singles were released: the title song, "You're the One", "I'll Be True to You", and "Easy".
+The first three singles all sold well, "Easy" was a pop hit overseas, and "I'll Be True to You" hit number one on the Billboard Hot Country Songs chart.

-The song "Old Time Lovin'" from this album was played on the TV series The Dukes of Hazzard, in the season 2 episode "Granny Annie".